eBayClassifiedsGroup/orlo/docs/index.rst

     rest

-About Sponge
+About Orlo
 ------------

-Sponge aims to cover the needs of all eCG platforms with respect to gathering information about deployments, while being simple to integrate with existing deployment software and scripts.
+Orlo aims to cover the needs of all eCG platforms with respect to gathering information about deployments, while being simple to integrate with existing deployment software and scripts.
 This currently includes:

   - Person who performed the release
   - Dev team responsible